chrisburnell/chrisburnell.com/_drafts/crossing-guards.md

 This portion of our performance budget is a critical one.
 It can mean the difference between a smooth website, a positive user experience, and a janky website, a negative user experience.

 Imagine that the <q>something</q> we need to do involves checking the visibility percentage of a handful of elements on the page.
 As each element becomes <strong>at least 50% visible</strong>, we want to perform an action that element.

 Let’s make our scenario even more forgiving and imagine that our users are all extremely loyal to our website (or maybe we control an unavoidable monopoly), so we have no fears of losing users.
 Our determining factor is simply whether or not the website runs smoothly.

 In this instance, our users are used to the UI and the positioning of things.
 As they scroll quickly and confidently around the website, their browser is silently firing thousands of scroll events, <strong>100%</strong> of which we’re gate-checking before their consequences are delivered to the user. <strong>For every single pixel the user scrolls</strong>, we’re asking the browser to tell us the exact position of a handful of elements.

+Like a [gatling gun](https://en.wikipedia.org/wiki/Gatling_gun){:rel="external"}, these events will fire at a rate nearly, if not completely, imperceptible to the human eye.
+In order to get an idea of the volume of these events, browse to your favourite news site and scroll from the top of the page to the bottom.
+Try to count the height of the page in pixels.
+Bonus points (and bonus events) if you do this on a small screen!

+Alternatively, check out how much you can resize a page on a pointer-based device.
+I’ve tried this on a desktop monitor, and was able to get my browser window as large as <samp>1665px &times; 902px</samp> and as small as <samp>400px &times; 198px</samp>.
+That gives me <samp>1265 &times; 704 = 890,560</samp> possible ways to resize my browser.
+While I doubt any of your users navigate your site by slinky-ing their browser around, we must be aware of such a situation and do the <q>web development dance</q> of anticipating and preparing for outlier circumstances.

-Of course, the browser is part of a computer and is used to making such quick calculations that, as humans, we’re just not capable of doing even remotely as quickly, but that’s not to say that this job is easy for the browser!
+Of course, the browser is powered by your computer, which is used to making such quick calculations that, as humans, we’re just not capable of doing even remotely as quickly, but that’s not to say that this job is easy for the browser!
 Or even that our browsers are doing this in the most efficient way (yet)!

 {% include content/heading.html title='How did we solve that?' %}